BIJJUDAMA/Hangman-Game/README.md

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',
-        'NAME': 'hangman_db_local', #The name of the database you created 'USER': 'hangman_user',  # Replace with your MySQL username 'PASSWORD': 'your_secure_password',  # Replace with your MySQL password 'HOST': 'localhost',
+        'NAME': 'hangman_db_local', #The name of the database you created and gave privileges to while creating new user 'USER': 'hangman_user',  # Replace with your MySQL username that you created 'PASSWORD': 'your_secure_password',  # Replace with your MySQL password 'HOST': 'localhost',
         'PORT': '3306',